mrdbourke/tensorflow-deep-learning/README.md

 > Do you have 1+ years experience with deep learning and writing TensorFlow code?

 If yes, no you shouldn't, use your skills to build something.

+If no, move onto the next question.

 > Have you done at least one beginner machine learning course and would like to learn about deep learning/pass the TensorFlow Developer Certification?

 If yes, this course is for you.

+If no, go and do a beginner machine learning course and if you decide you want to learn TensorFlow, this page will still be here.

-## Prerequsites
+## Prerequisites

 > What do I need to know to go through this course?